 Spinach: Spinach is an excellent source of folate.
 According to a study published in the journal Neurology, 50% of people with chronic fatigue syndrome were deficient in folate2.

 Low levels of folate are also associated with increased inflammation.
-Less inflammation means less stress, and that means less fatigue.
+And, less inflammation means less stress, and that means less fatigue.

 Dark leafy greens: In addition to spinach and broccoli, other leafy green vegetables, like kale and collard greens, protect the body from pro-inflammatory molecules.
 This protection comes from their high levels of vitamin E.